w-jablonski/double_podium/README.md

 <img width="700" alt="nav_alt" src="https://github.com/user-attachments/assets/eff55695-0dec-4501-b5e9-7fb479f5a9fd" />

 Activated by holding the Alt key.
 Just like with the Ctrl, holding Space makes the key act as plain Alt.
-Additionally, any other modifier also deactivates NAV_ALT (e.g. holding both pinkie-keys gets us an Alt-ed NAV layer).
+Additionally, any other modifier also deactivates NAV_ALT (e.g. holding both pinkie-keys results in an Alt-ed NAV layer).

 The layer currently serves a dual role which makes it suboptimal.
 First, it provides basic navigation and